DantuNandiniDevi/Caravel_pcb/README.md

 ![](images/spiflashpins.png)

 ## Flash Specifications
-### We are using a QUAD I/O SPI NOR Flash wiht 32mb memory.
-Given below is the instructions set of the flash we used.
+We are using a QUAD I/O SPI NOR Flash wiht 32mb memory. <br />
+Given below is the instructions set of the flash we used. <br />
 ![](images/instructions.png)